Followers

 Cornwallis crossed with five thousand crack troops to begin

-the route through the Jerseys
+the rout through the Jerseys

 Winter Quarters